Solution highlights: millions of transactions per second (TPS) at peak hours for stream processing and 10 times higher performance than Greenplum

 4. Greenplum is not suitable for processing unstructured data.

-The company uses the Phoenix SQL service of ApsaraDB for Lindorm (Lindorm) and the serverless Spark engine of Data Lake Analytics (DLA) to build a stream processing and data warehouse solution.
+The company uses the Phoenix SQL service of Lindorm and the serverless Spark engine of Data Lake Analytics (DLA) to build a stream processing and data warehouse solution.

 Phoenix SQL offers online data query capabilities.
 The serverless Spark engine provides capabilities such as those for stream processing and complex data analysis.
 Phoenix SQL and the serverless Spark engine of DLA are used together to meet the business requirements of the company.